 This is a highly personal list; use it as a springboard.

 https://brians.wsu.edu/common-errors (A searchable list of English usage errors)

 Woe is I: The Grammarphobe’s Guide to Better English in Plain English, by Patricia T. O’Connor

 Bird by Bird: Some Instructions on Writing and Life, by Anne Lamott

-The Common Application is a not-for-profit organization that serves students and member institutions by providing an admission application – online and in print – that students may submit to any number of its almost 900 members, located in all 50 US states and 20 other countries.
+The Common Application is a not-for-profit organization providing an admission application that students may submit to any number of its almost 900 members, located in all 50 US states and 20 other countries.

 “What do you want the readers of your application to know about you apart from courses, grades, and test scores?”

-Note: To see the essay requirements for schools which are not Common Application members, please visit their websites.
+Note: To see the essay requirements for schools that are not Common Application members, please visit their websites.